mnot/I-D/variant/draft.md

 Additionally, it uses the "field-name", "OWS" and "token" rules from {{!RFC7230}}.

-# The "Variant" HTTP Header Field
+# The "Variants" HTTP Header Field

 The `Variant` HTTP response header field is used to indicate what other representations are available for a given resource at the time that the response is produced.